Aimee Knight: Verita investigation

 Knight's father, David Challenor, became a member of the Green Party in December 2015 when Knight gifted him a membership.
 The same year he was reported to the West Midlands Police for raping and torturing a 10 year old girl.
 He was charged in court in November 2016 and on the same day Knight alerted the chair of the Green's national executive committee and one of its PR chiefs that he had been charged with sexual offenses but neglected to mention he was a party member.
+In 2017 and 2018 Knight hired her father as her election agent while he was out on bail.
 She did not know the full details of the charges.
 In August 2018, Knight's father was sentenced to 22 years in prison for the crime.
 After her father's sentencing, Knight stood down from the Green Party's deputy leadership election, releasing a statement that she was horrified and saddened by his crimes and had only learnt the details of them just before his conviction.

 Knight was consequently suspended from the party on a no-fault basis, and the party launched an inquest into possible safeguarding failures as her father was allowed to act as her election agent after having been charged.
 In September 2018, Knight resigned from the Green Party citing transphobia and criticizing former party leader Caroline Lucas for meeting with Woman's Place UK, who Knight described as a "hate group".
 She denied this was due to the investigation.

 Verita, the firm hired to perform the inquiry, found in January 2019 that she had committed a "serious error of judgement" in appointing her father as her campaign manager though she was in difficult circumstances and not given "training and support".
 It found the colleagues she alerted had "closed the matter off too quickly and should have followed up more" and failed to inform the local party.
 The report recommended the party update its code of conduct, review its safeguarding policies, and speak to the police department about whether it should have notified them of the charges.